 Climbing Snowdon Up the PYG Track

-The Pyg Track departs from the Pen-y-Pass carpark.
-After reading that the car park often fills up later in the morning, meaning you need to hike even further, we made sure to arrive around 9am.
+The PYG Track departs from the Pen-y-Pass carpark.
+After reading that the car park often fills up later in the morning, we made sure to arrive around 9am.
 As of 2022, it’s now essential to pre-book parking at this carpark, at least one hour beforehand – but ideally well in advance!

 Reading the sign boards at the start of the route, they described the PYG Track as one of the harder routes, not an easier route that we’d earlier read, because of it’s ruggedness underfoot.
 We were already committed though and set off.